Disclaimer: The following is a sponsored post by Lexington Law. All opinions are 100% my own.

 To start off, auto transfer $50 every 2 weeks into your savings account.

 8. Get health insurance

-Since I work from home, I have to get my own health insurance.
-I'm currently with Liberty HealthShare and have loved it so far.
-I recently had a health scare and my bill was under a few hundred dollars for 3 different doctors visits, and the customer support team helped answer my many questions.
+Since I work from home, I have to get my health insurance.
+I’m currently with Liberty HealthShare and have loved it so far.
+I recently had a health scare, and my bill was under a few hundred dollars for three different doctors visits, and the customer support team helped answer my many questions.